How derived grade applications work

 - decide if the provided information meets the criteria

-- use the student’s application form to tell us if you support or do not support the application based on the eligibility criteria
+- use the online application form to tell us if they support or do not support the student’s application based on the eligibility criteria

 - make sure the student’s application only covers the affected dates (identified by the medical practitioner or professional)